sean1516/HomeAssistant/README.md

 # Questions?

 The best way to get help on Home Assistant is the [Home Assistant Forum](https://community.home-assistant.io/).
 If you have a specific question about my configuration send me a Private Message on the HA forum, my username over there is [Silvrr](https://community.home-assistant.io/u/silvrr/).
 If you have found something incorrect, please submit an issue here on Github and ill get it fixed.

+If you are just getting started with Home Assistant I highly recommend checking out this [YouTube Series](https://www.youtube.com/playlist?list=PLgtGAtCt_hGTc_GAEmMhQ_XVs80mZoBIG).
+It helped me a lot in the beginning and I still frequently reference some videos today.
+I also strongly recommend you read the [Home Assistant Docs](https://home-assistant.io/docs/).
+So many questions asked on the  [Home Assistant Forum](https://community.home-assistant.io/) could be solved by reading the docs.
+I have tried to include links in my files to the associated guidance documents for easy reference.